jon-harper/OmniBox/docs/assembly/rear.md

 ### General Tips

+- Connect anything in the lower bay first to avoid having to remove the MCU later.
 - Double-check your work as you go.
-- Label connectors with where they attach to the MCU board for easy removal and reconnection later (e.g., `TB` for the bed thermistor header).
+- Label connectors with where they attach to the MCU board for easy removal and reconnection later.
 - Check connector pins:
     - Many connector pins are not designed for frequent removal: wires may pull free from the pin or pin from the connector.
     - Pin can become damaged or come loose during removal.